Trip Departure/Conclusion Point: Prince Rupert, British Columbia, Canada

 This trip requires a moderate level of fitness and will involve a bit of walking and hiking on uneven and wet terrain.
 Participants should be mobile enough to climb ladders and get in and out of a zodiac.
 Weather conditions may be variable and participants must be prepared for adverse weather including torrential rain and cold spring temperatures.
 Although conditions may be difficult at times, the rewards are worth it, as you become part of just a small percentage of people who have explored the wonders of the Khutzeymateen Grizzly Bear Sanctuary and the Great Bear Rainforest!

-Maximum six participants (plus your trip leader, Colleen Gara).
+Maximum six participants (plus your trip leader, John E. Marriott).

 The Khutzeymateen Spring Grizzly Bear Photography Price includes the float plane trip from the AfterGlow back to Prince Rupert on the 17th (and the float plane trip into the Khutzeymateen on the 17th and out on the 21st for the shorter tour).
 It also includes accommodation and dinner in Prince Rupert prior to the start of the trip on the 9th and accommodation prior to the trip on the 16th.

 All Canadian Wildlife Photography Tours are non-smoking tours.
-Participants will be required to sign waivers, accept Terms and Conditions, review our Covid policy working document, and provide proof of vaccination.
+Participants will be required to sign waivers, accept Terms and Conditions, and review our Covid policy working document.

 Please note that a $1250 non-refundable deposit via cheque or email bank transfer is required to reserve your spot on a Khutzeymateen Grizzly Bear Photography Tour.
 The balance owing, including gst, is due 120 days prior to your trip departure and is also non-refundable; however, upon cancellation, this balance owing may be transferred to another workshop or tour if John is able to fill your spot.
 We highly recommend all workshop and tour participants purchase independent trip cancellation insurance to protect against unforeseen circumstances.